 How To Fluff Pillows and Cushions

 Saggy, lumpy, tons of wrinkles.
-While these qualities may be cute on a bulldog puppy, they aren’t so hot on your furniture.
+While these qualities may be cute on a bulldog puppy, they just don’t have the same charm on your furniture.
 Over time, your once pristine and buoyant sofa might start exhibiting this telltale droop.
 You could just burn the whole thing to the ground — or you could learn how to fluff pillows.

 Fluff pillows?
 Pfft.
 Anyone can do that.
-While this is probably true, there is a serious art to fluffing contemporary pillows & couch cushions properly.
-Just like the art of a precise skincare routine, a pillow-fluffing regimen can lead to a longer-lasting, more youthful sofa.
+While this is probably true, there is a serious art to fluffing contemporary pillows and couch cushions properly.
+Just like the art of a precise skincare routine, a pillow-fluffing routine can lead to a longer-lasting sofa.
 To make sure your cushions stay perfectly perky, we asked our in-house experts for their professional tips.
 Let’s get fluffing.

 The necessity of fluffing pillows.